gicait/intro-to-gee-and-application/tutorials/Appendix_1_Short_Notes_of_GEE for JavaScript.md

-# Basics of Google Earth Engine (GEE)
+# Appendix_1: Short Notes for Using Google Earth Engine (GEE) with JavaScript (Optional)

+We can use 2 main languages (Python and JavaScript) to work with GEE.
+This section includes some short notes on how to use JavaScript to work with GEE.
+Content is almost identical to Python content.
+And this is an optional section.

-First, sign in to GEE and go to https://code.earthengine.google.com/
+GEE provide in-built code editor to work with GEE JavaScript.
+So First, let's sign in to GEE and go to https://code.earthengine.google.com/

+__Content__

+- 1) Accessing and Visualizing Images
+- 2) Mathematical Operations with Images
+- 3) Exporting Images from GEE
+- 4) Working with Image Collections
+- 5) Case Study – Analyzing change of Water Extent
+- 6) Working with Vector Data
+- 7) Working with Charts
+- 8) Additional Stuff (Mosaicking and Mapping)

-## Accessing and Visualizing Images
+## 1) Accessing and Visualizing Images

 Let’s try to access a single image first with SRTM Digital Elevation Model (DEM) dataset.